chazzka/clanekcathedral/clanek.md

 ##### Example ANN:
 In this example, we first get some random, classified arrays of data with respective labels (zero and one).
 Then, we filter the data so that we only have one specific label.
-Instead of feeding the neural network with two l
+Instead of feeding the neural network training set containing both labels, we only feed it with data labeled with **ones**.

 ```python
 from sklearn.neural_network import MLPClassifier